 The food I missed the most during this 14-day challenge was milk and eggs.

-- I still miss it.
-I never noticed just how much food had eggs and milk until I started paying attention to the ingredient list of every product I buy.
+- I still miss it to this day.
+I never noticed just how much of the food I love to eat had eggs and milk until I started paying attention to the ingredient list of every product I buy.

 - I miss whipping my own cream for cake icing.
 I have found a coconut whipped cream at Wholefoods; but, it’s frozen.
-I will definitely test it.
-I prefer whipped cream to butter icing.
+Still, I prefer whipped cream to butter icing.

 Just because something seems vegan, it does not necessarily mean it is vegan.